Examination of nucleon distribution with Bayesian imaging for isobar collisions: Results

-where the uncertainties are computed by the propagation of those of the single-system observables.
 In the lower panels of Fig.~\ref{fig:Ratio1} we show the nuclear deformation parameters' trajectories of five Markov chains, represented by different colors and with the corresponding marginal posterior distribution in the upper panel of the figure.
 We note that the trajectories of different chains span a wide range in the parameter space and are well separated.
 Some of them do not overlap with each other, also we found their marginal posterior distributions do not necessarily cover the ground truth.
 These indicate that with the chosen evidence (i.e., ratio of those 4 observables) the MCMC can not converge to a stationary distribution of the Woods--Saxon parameters.

 We also observe strong correlations for the same parameters in the two isobar systems.
 For instance, the trajectories for $R_\text{Ru}$ and $R_\text{Zr}$ in the same Markov chain are with concurrent and highly similar behavior, and similar phenomenon also exhibit for other nuclear structure parameters.
 Such correlations indicate the degeneracy for the inference results.
 The ratios of observables in isobar systems are mostly sensitive to the relative difference in their nuclear structure.
 One can change the parameters of the two isobar systems with the same amount and still reproduce the ratios of observables reasonably. \textit{Consequently, starting from purely the ratios, one can not simultaneously determine the nuclear structures of the two isobar systems.}